DEBOJIT4594/M1_ProjectGoal_UTILITY/1_Requirements/README.md

 **WEAKNESSES**

-Contains certain number of functions only which restricts the user.
+Contains certain number of operators only which restricts the user.

 **OPPORTUNITIES**